sanketsw/primeng-angular2-maven/README.md

 * [Istanbul](https://github.com/gotwarlost/istanbul) for test coverage
   * with [Remap Istanbul](https://github.com/SitePen/remap-istanbul) for remapping Javascript to TypeScript coverage
 * [SystemJS Builder](https://github.com/systemjs/builder) or [Webpack](https://webpack.github.io/) for module bundling in production
+* [Primeng](http://www.primefaces.org/primeng/#/) integration with a sample accordion on the homepage and event handling

-Please visit the [wiki](https://github.com/antonybudianto/angular2-starter/wiki) for more details.
+Please visit the [antonybudianto angular2-starter wiki](https://github.com/antonybudianto/angular2-starter/wiki) for more details.

 ## Installation
 Firstly, you need to have [Node.js](https://nodejs.org/en/)